thejqs/parse_digits/README.md

 It's an exciting time.
 You have files upon files of of what you presume are integers, but you have no good way to get basic analysis of them.
 We can help.

 **Consider Python**.
 Perhaps not the fastest of languages, perhaps not the new hotness, but it's perfect for something like this.
-This is written in Python 3.4 on a Virtualbox VM running Linux and Ubuntu 14.04.
+This is written in a virtual envirenment in Python 3.4 on a Virtualbox VM running Linux and Ubuntu 14.04.

 With a pair of simple, tested scripts running together in unison and a couple small modifications, you can quickly see: